avantrec/soco-cli/README.md

 The `play_m3u` (or `play_local_m3u`) action will play a local filesystem playlist in M3U format.
 Files in the playlist should be available on the local filesystem; any that are not will be skipped.

-There are options to print the track filenames as they are played, and to shuffle the playlist.
+There are options to print the track filenames as they are played, to shuffle the playlist, and to select a single random track from the playlist.

 This feature works by invoking the `play_file` action for each file in the playlist in sequence, so the same rules apply as for `play_file`.
 Note that this does not create a Sonos queue on the speaker -- the 'queue' is managed locally by SoCo-CLI.